camilakolling/PNKA/README.md

 # Pointwise Normalized Kernel Alignment (PNKA)

-In [Investigating the Effects of Fairness Interventions Using Pointwise Representational Similarity](https://arxiv.org/abs/2305.19294) we propose Pointwise Normalized Kernel Alignment (PNKA) as an instance of a measure that quantifies how similarly an *individual* input is represented in two representation spaces.
+In [Investigating the Effects of Fairness Interventions Using Pointwise Representational Similarity](https://openreview.net/pdf?id=CkVlt2Qgdb) (TMLR, 2025) we propose Pointwise Normalized Kernel Alignment (PNKA) as an instance of a measure that quantifies how similarly an *individual* input is represented in two representation spaces.

 ## Installation